chrishuges/protocolsWetLab/relatedToNextGenSequencing/polysomeProfilingRna.md

   - 100ug/mL cycloheximide (5uL of 20mg/mL stock)
   - water to 1mL (466uL of pre-chilled water)

-<span id="33-protocol"></span>
+<span id="23-protocol"></span>

-### 3.3 Protocol
+### 2.3 Protocol

 Before starting the lysis protocol, turn on the ultracentrifuge and allow it to chill to +4C.
 In addition, turn on a benchtop centrifuge and pre-chill it to +4C.
-Prepare sufficient 1.5mL tubes for your samples (you need 1 per sample) and chill them on ice.
+Prepare sufficient 1.5mL tubes for your samples (you need 3 per sample) and chill them on ice.
 Prepare sufficient Lysis buffer for your samples and allow it to cool to +4C.

 1. Remove the frozen cell pellet from the freezer and allow to partially thaw at room temperature.
-2. Once the pellet is partially, but not completely thawed, add 700uL of lysis buffer and pipette mix.
+2. Once the pellet is partially, but not completely thawed, add 250uL of lysis buffer and pipette mix (see [**Note 3**](#note3)).
 3. Incubate the tube for 5-minutes on ice with periodic pipetting with a 200uL pipette.
+4. Transfer 50uL of the lysis mixture to a fresh 1.5mL tube.
+This is your total RNA sample.
+Freeze at -80C until RNA extraction is performed in the next section.
-4. Centrifuge the lysate at 5,000g for 5-minutes in the chilled benchtop centrifuge.
+5. Centrifuge the lysate at 5,000g for 5-minutes in the chilled benchtop centrifuge.
-5. Recover the supernatant fraction to a fresh tube.
+6. Recover the supernatant fraction to a fresh tube.
 Freeze the remaining pellet (nuclei) for later use if desired.
-6. Measure RNA concentration using a Qubit RNA HS assay.
+7. Optional: measure RNA concentration using a Qubit RNA HS assay.
    1. Dilute 2uL of the supernatant fraction with 98uL of water in a fresh 1.5mL tube.
    2. Add 20uL of this dilution to a Qubit assay tube.
    3. Add 1.5uL of Qubit dye to 200uL of the Qubit dilution buffer.
    4. Add 180uL of the prepared dye/buffer mix to the Qubit tube with the 20uL of diluted material.
    5. Measure on the Qubit instrument and record the concentration.
-7. Place the empty buckets for the centrifuge rotor on ice and one by one, remove the gradient caps and load the gradients into the buckets (see [**Note 4**](#note4)).
+8. Place your ultracentrifuge tubes in a steady rack in preparation for loading (ideally in the cold room).
+9. Using the luer lock syringe and blunt needle (you could also use a pipette for accuracy), add 30% sucrose solution to the tubes for each sample (see [**Note 4**](#note4)).
-8. Remove 400uL of the sucrose from the gradient tube and add 600uL of sample to the top of the gradient (see [**Note 5**](#note5)).
+10. Load the sample on top of the 30% cushion (see [**Note 5**](#note5)).
-9. Secure the bucket lids on the buckets.
-10. Transfer the loaded buckets to the SW60 rotor and load into the centrifuge (if you don't know how to do this properly, ask someone!).
+11. Transfer the loaded buckets to the rotor and load into the centrifuge and spin (+4C temperature) (see [**Note 6**](#note6)).
+If you do not know how to properly load the operate the centrifuge, please ask!
-11. Spin the gradients at 35,000rpm for 2-hours (+4C temperature).

 <hr style="height:6pt; visibility:hidden;" />

-<span id="4-polysome-fractionation-and-rna-isolation"></span>
+<span id="3-polysome-fractionation-and-rna-isolation"></span>

-## 4. Polysome fractionation and RNA isolation
+## 3. Polysome RNA and protein isolation

-This stage of the protocol is based on the use of a BioComp Fractionation Station, but you can use whatever device you have available.
+This stage of the protocol is based on extraction of both RNA and proteins from the samples.
+You can just extract one or the other if desired.
 Use only RNase-free reagents.

-<span id="41-reagents-and-materials"></span>
+<span id="31-reagents-and-materials"></span>

-### 4.1 Reagents and materials
+### 3.1 Reagents and materials

-- 1.5mL Safe-Lock tubes (Thermo Fisher, CAT#05-402-7)
+- 1.5mL or 2.0mL Safe-Lock tubes (Thermo Scientific, CAT#05-402-25 or CAT#05-402-7)
+- Benchtop centrifuge with holder for microcentrifuge tubes (multiple vendors)
+- ThermoMixer with a 2mL block (Eppendorf)
 - RNaseZAP wipes (Thermo Fisher, CAT#AM9788)
+- 1M HEPES pH 7.3 (Thermo Fisher, CAT#BP299-1)
+- MgCl2 (Sigma, CAT#M8266)
+- KCl (Sigma, CAT#P9333)
+- NP-40 (Sigma, CAT#NP40)
+- Deoxycholate (DOC) (Sigma, CAT#D6750)
+- cOmplete protease inhibitor tablets, EDTA free (Sigma, CAT#11836170001)
+- Dithiothreitol (Bio-Rad, CAT#1610611)
+- 20% SDS (Thermo Scientific, CAT#BP1311)
+- RLT buffer (Qiagen, CAT#79216)
 - RNA clean water (Thermo Fisher, CAT#10977023)
-- BioComp Fractionation Station (BioComp Instruments)
-- RNA Clean and Concentrator-5 kit, 200 preps (Cedarlane, CAT#R1016)
+- RNA Clean and Concentrator-5 kit, 200 preps (Cedarlane, CAT#R1016) (see [**Note 7**](#note7))

-<span id="42-solution-recipes"></span>
+<span id="32-solution-recipes"></span>

-### 4.2 Solution recipes
+### 3.2 Solution recipes

-- No solutions are required for this stage of the protocol.
+- 4M KCl - 14.9g in 50mL of water
+- 0.5M MgCl2 - 5.08g in 50mL of water
+- 10% (v/v) NP-40 - 1mL in 9mL of water
+- 10% (w/v) DOC - 1g in 10mL of water
+- 50% (w/v) sucrose - 5g in 10mL of water (filter and keep at +4C)
+- 10X cOmplete protease inhibitor stock - 1 tablet in 1mL of water
+- Pellet solubilization solution (need 100uL per tube)
+  - 100mM HEPES pH 7.3 (100uL of 1M stock)
+  - 0.5% (v/v) NP-40 (50uL of 10% stock)
+  - 0.5% (v/v) DOC (50uL of 10% stock)
+  - water to 1mL (800uL)
+- 0.2M of dithiothreitol (DTT) - 15mg in 500uL of water, prepare fresh and keep on ice
+- 2X Protein solubilization solution (need 50uL per tube)
+  - 100mM HEPES pH 7.3 (200uL of 1M stock)
+  - 2% SDS (100uL of 20% stock)
+  - 20mM DTT (100uL of 0.2M stock)
+  - water to 1mL (600uL)

-<span id="42-protocol"></span>
+<span id="32-protocol"></span>

-### 4.3 Protocol
+### 3.3 Protocol

 Prepare sufficient 1.5mL tubes for your samples (you need 2 per sample) and chill them on ice.

-1. Turn on the BioComp instrument (switch on the back left when facing the instrument).
-2. Press the button corresponding to the 'SCAN' option on the instrument.
-3. Turn on the fraction collector (switch on left side when facing the instrument).
-Disconnect the green connector on the back of the fraction collector that is used to trigger the unit, we will do this manually.
-4. Turn on the laptop (password is 'Science').
-5. Open the 'Triax' software on the computer.
-Ignore the warmup error.
-6. Choose your username and the appropriate rotor.
-7. Click the 'Scan Setup' button.
-8. On the GST instrument, use the 'Rinse' button to flush the liquid in the syringe reservoir on the right side of the instrument (do not let it go dry).
-9. Fill the reservoir with 30mL of clean water and flush using the 'Rinse' button.
-10. Fill with a further 50mL of water.
-11. Back on the laptop, hit the 'Graph' button.
-12. Name your sample in the prompt that appears.
-13. Prompts will appear asking you about blanking the instrument.
-Hold the 'Rinse' button on the GST instrument and while holding 'Rinse', hit 'Ok' on the laptop to start the blanking procedure.
-It will notify you when it is complete.
-14. Apply some gasket grease to the plunger on the GST instrument.
-15. Insert your first gradient tube (or a tube with just water to run as a blank) into the gradient tube holder on the GST instrument.
-16. Unscrew the gold screw on top of the plunger unit and hold the 'Air' button to flush liquid from the system (hold for about 10 seconds).
-Re-screw the gold screw until it is finger tight.
-Do not overtighten.
-17. Ensure you have collection tubes in place.
-I like to place 4 tubes in the sample rack: two that will be waste, one for my sample, and an extra just in case.
-18. On the laptop, click 'Start scan'.
-Prompts will appear reminding you of everything you should do prior to running a sample, so it is a good idea to double check you have done these things.
-19. Hit 'Ok' to run your sample.
-The plunger should move down until it reaches your gradient and pause for a second before proceeding.
-The UV trace should appear on the laptop as the plunger proceeds through the gradient.
-20. Hit 'Start' on the fraction collector.
-It should move to the first tube.
-21. Monitor the elution.
-The polysome peak is going to be around the interface of the 20% and 50% sucrose, so about halfway in.
-22. When you start to observe the polysome peak is eluting (green line on the screen), hit ADV again to move the fraction collector to your sample tube.
-23. Once the polysome peak has eluted, hit ADV again to move off of your sample tube.
-You can now hit END on the fraction collector to move it back to waste.
-24. Remove your sample tube and place it on ice.
-25. After the gradient has completed, the plunger will move back to the top position.
-Remove and discard the dispensed gradient tube.
-26. Press 'Ok' on the laptop when it asks about using air to push out the last part of the gradient.
-27. Press 'End' on the fraction collector unit.
-28. Press 'Rinse' on the GST instrument to flush out the lines (10 seconds or so).
-29. Unscrew the gold screw and flush with air, as before.
-Re-screw the gold screw when finished.
-30. You are now ready to run your next sample, or clean up.
-31. To run your next sample:
-    1. Hit 'New sample' on the laptop.
-It will ask if you want another identical sample, say yes.
-It will ask if you want to blank again, say no. Name your sample.
-    2. Insert your gradient tube into the holder, apply grease to the plunger, refresh your collection tubes, and proceed just as above.
-32. For clean-up:
-    1. Flush the system using the 'Rinse' button for at least 30mL of water.
-    2. After the water, flush with air.
-    3. After the air, flush with 20mL of 70% ethanol.
-    4. Add 30mL of 20% ethanol to the syringe reservoir and flush 10mL through the GST instrument.
-    5. Leave the instrument sitting in 20% ethanol for long-term storage.
+Preheat a Thermomixer with a 2mL block to +60C.

+1. Remove the centrifuged tubes from the rotor and carefully extract the supernatant to waste using a pipette or blunt ended needle.
+2. Reconstitute the remaining pellet in 120uL of Pellet solubilization solution being careful to not lose sample or generate bubbles.
+3. Transfer 50uL to a fresh 1.5mL tube on ice.
+This is your polysome RNA sample.
+4. Transfer the remaining 50uL to a fresh 1.5mL tube and add 130uL of 2X Protein solubilization solution.
+Transfer the tube to the pre-heated Thermomixer and incubate for 30-minutes at +60C with mixing at 1,000rpm.
-33. You can now freeze your sample at -80C until you are ready to process it further, or proceed to RNA extraction (see [**Note 6**](#note6)):
+5. You can now freeze the polysome RNA sample at -80C until you are ready to process it further, or proceed to RNA extraction:
-    1. The polysome sample volume is generally around 350uL.
-Add 2 volumes of RNA Binding Buffer (e.g. 700uL) to the polysome sample and pipette mix.
+    1. Thaw your total RNA sample you prepared above and add 2 volumes of RNA Binding Buffer (e.g. 100uL) to each sample and pipette mix.
-    2. Add an equal volume of ethanol (e.g. 1050uL) and pipette mix.
+    2. Add 4X the original sample volume of ethanol (e.g. 200uL) to each sample and pipette mix.
-    3. Transfer 750uL of the sample to the Zymo-Spin column in a collection tube and centrifuge for 30 seconds.
+    3. Transfer up to 750uL of the sample to the Zymo-Spin column in a collection tube and centrifuge for 30-seconds.
-    4. Discard the flow-through and reload the column with another 750uL of sample and spin.
-    5. Repeat the sample loading and spins until all of the sample has been passed through the filter.
+    4. Repeat the sample loading and spins until all of the sample has been passed through the filter.
-    6. Add 400uL of RNA Prep Buffer to the column and spin for 30 seconds.
+    5. Add 400uL of RNA Prep Buffer to the column and spin for 30-seconds.
 Discard the flow-through.
-    7. Add 700uL of RNA Wash Buffer to the column and spin for 30 seconds.
+    6. Add 700uL of RNA Wash Buffer to the column and spin for 30-seconds.
 Discard the flow-through.
-    8. Add 400uL of RNA Wash Buffer to the column and spin for 2 minutes.
+    7. Add 400uL of RNA Wash Buffer to the column and spin for 2-minutes.
 Discard the flow-through.
-    9. Transfer the filter to a fresh 1.5mL elution tube and add 15uL water to the filter, incubate for 1 minute, then spin for 30 seconds.
+    8. Transfer the filter to a fresh 1.5mL elution tube and add 15uL water to the filter, incubate for 1-minute, then spin for 30-seconds.
+    9. The extracted RNA samples can be frozen at -80C and used for qPCR or sequencing.
+6. By now, the protein sample should be finished incubating.
+Allow to cool to room temperature and proceed with SP3 for trypsin digestion and proteomics analysis as described elsewhere on this web page.
+The extracted protein samples can be stored indefinitely at -80C at this point and used for Western blotting or MS-based proteomics.

 <hr style="height:6pt; visibility:hidden;" />